-Programs Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics Action Area: Housing Mo bility H-jj Identify Additional Housing Opportunity Sites In an effort to improve housing mobility and provide housing opportunities distributed throughout Tiburon, the Town will identify and rezone, as appropriate, additional housing opportunity sites for lower-income households outside the Downtown.
+Programs Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics Action Area: Housing Mobility H-jj Identify Additional Housing Opportunity Sites In an effort to improve housing mobility and provide housing opportunities distributed throughout Tiburon, the Town will identify and rezone, as appropriate, additional housing opportunity sites for lower-income households outside the Downtown.
 Potential sites include, but are not limited to, the Cove Shopping Center and the Tiburon Baptist Church sites.
+Conduct outreach to property owners by 2027 to identify potential sites to create additional housing opportunities for lower income households.
 As property owners express interest in developing or redeveloping their property.
 Complete rezonings within one year of planning application.
 Sites outside the Downtown that are suitable for lower-income housing and are: 1.
 Over 1⁄2 acre and under 10 acres 2, Are zoned for at least 20 units per acre 3.
-Are vacant, or if not vacant, are likely to be developed during the planning period Provide 100 housing opportunities for lower-income and special needs populations.
+Are vacant, or if not vacant, are likely to be developed during the planning period Provide 100-30 housing opportunities for lower-income and special needs populations.
 H-a Improve Community Awareness of Housing Needs, Issues, and Programs and H-w Rental Assistance Programs Provide information and promote programs and resources for affordable housing, Housing Choice vouchers, rental assistance, reasonable accommodation, and fair housing laws.
 Utilize the Town's website, newsletter, social media and counter handouts.
 Distribute information at public locations and homeowners' associations, property managers and owners, and other community groups.
 Provide multilingual links to the California Dept. of Fair Employment and Housing's Sources of Income Fact Sheet and Update website and distribute handouts and brochures by 2024.
 Dedicate one Town newsletter each year to promote housing programs and resources and educate community members on Housing Choice vouchers and fair housing laws.
 Town-wide Increase Housing Choice Voucher use by 20% over the course of the planning period (currently 23).
 Increase Town newsletter circulation by 20% (currently over 800 households).
 Track website traffic to dedicated webpage and revise

 Programs Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics FAQ and printed materials.
 Collaborate with at least two other organization, schools, or agencies to post handouts at their locations. page as necessary to increase traffic.
 H-gg Facilitate and Promote Accessory Dwelling Unit Development Encourage and facilitate ADU and JADU development to provide additional housing opportunities throughout established neighborhoods.
-Take the following actions: 1.
-Provide information on Tiburon's ADU standards for posting on the MarinADU website.
-2. Provide ADU and JADU application checklists on the Town's website.
-3. Develop a handout on ADU standards and the application process and distribute at Town Hall.
-4. Provide links to the California Department of Fair Employment and Housing's Sources of Income Fact Sheet and FAQ in Town communications and printed handouts at the building counter.
+Take the following actions: Provide information on Tiburon's ADU standards for posting on the MarinADU website.
+Provide ADU and JADU application checklists on the Town's website.
+Develop a handout on ADU standards and the application process and distribute at Town Hall.
+Provide links to the California Department of Fair Employment and Housing's Sources of Income Fact Sheet and FAQ in Town communications and printed handouts at the building counter.
 Provide handouts to ADU permit applicants.
-5. Promote the MarinADU website in the Town's newsletter and ADU handout, on social media, and on the Town's website.
-6. Establish an ADU specialist in the Community Development Department.
-7. Reduce the ADU application fee.
-5-8.
+Promote the MarinADU website in the Town's newsletter and ADU handout, on social media, and on the Town's website.
+Establish an ADU specialist in the Community Development Department.
+Reduce the ADU application fee.
 Amend the ADU Ordinance to comply with state law.
 Develop new materials, update the Town's website, and provide counter handouts by the end of 2023.
 Update and publicize annually thereafter.
-Town-wide Develop 72 new ADUs and JADUs by the end of 2030.
+Conduct virtual and in-person workshops in 2024 and biennially thereafter.
+Evaluate ADU production in 2026 and as necessary revise the ADU ordinance within six months of the completed evaluation.
+Develop 72-30 new ADUs and JADUs in high-resource areas by the end of 2030 in addition to the 72 units identified in Table 11.